Simple Enough to Explain to Your Kids

 - Some families received a check from the insurance company.
 That's because Obamacare says that companies must spend at least 80 percent of premiums on providing actual medical services.
 If they spent it on advertising or executive salaries, they have to pay the excess back to policy-holders.

 Many people with good health insurance worried that their companies would cancel their existing plans.
 The Congressional Budget Office said that could happen to 3 million to 5 million employees.
-The Urban Institute estimated it at 2.6 million people lost their individual plans.
+The Urban Institute estimated that 2.6 million people lost their individual plans.

 Why?
 Some companies find it cheaper to pay the penalties and allow their workers to get insurance on the exchanges.
 Most companies will keep offering health insurance as a benefit to attract the best workers.
 It's less expensive for them than offering higher wages.